slexisvn/query_engine/docs/01-frontend/07-the-ast-and-its-limits.md

 {"kind":"Literal","value":true,  "dataType":"BOOLEAN"}
 ```

-The integer `1` has no type.
-Neither does `NULL`.
-And no expression node has a type at all — `a + b` is a `BinaryExprNode` with an `op` string, and whether that addition yields an integer, a float, or a date depends entirely on what `a` and `b` turn out to be.
+The AST leaves the integer `1` and `NULL` untyped, while the other literals above carry syntax-derived type information.
+A compound expression such as `a + b` has an operator but no resolved result type: its arithmetic depends on what `a` and `b` resolve to.
 Chapter 9 works through the rules; the point here is that they cannot run until names are resolved.

 ### How wide is `*`?